debmanna/Python_programs/README.md

 # Python

-This is the repository for all Python codes
+This is the repository for all code snippets writen purely in python ...
+Mostly for learning purposes